Raleigh Kitchen Refresh: A Surface-Level Transformation

 Raleigh's housing stock includes a lot of homes built in the 1990s and early 2000s with kitchens that were perfectly functional when they were built — but that now feel dated.
 The typical pattern: honey-oak or dark-stained cabinets, laminate countertops that have seen better days, outdated fluorescent lighting, and a backsplash (or no backsplash at all) that clashes with current preferences for brighter, cleaner spaces.

-The challenge in a finish-level update is sequencing the work so each trade or task doesn't undo what came before, making smart surface choices that work together, and staying within a realistic scope so costs stay under control.
+The challenge in a finish-level update is ordering the work so each step doesn't undo what came before, making smart surface choices that work together, and keeping the work realistic so costs stay under control.
 The goal isn't a magazine kitchen — it's a kitchen that feels fresh, works well, and holds up for the next phase of the home's life, whether that's continued owner use, a rental, or a sale.

 A finish-level kitchen refresh of this type typically includes the following elements.
 Specific selections vary by project — these represent the range of work Builder Bee Projects LLC can support: